The pass/fail option is available to undergraduate students under the following conditions:

-The deadline to change a course from pass/fail to graded status is the withdrawal deadline for each term.
+Students may elect the pass/fail option or change a course from pass/fail to graded status until the deadline for withdrawal for each term.

 Students who are registered for a course on a pass/fail basis must meet all course requirements (reports, papers, examinations, attendance, etc.) and are graded in the normal way.
 (Instructors are not informed of the names of students enrolled on a pass/fail basis.)